What happened until now?

-At the moment, we are not using all biowaste well enough.
-The main competitor for these materials is biomass combustion for energy generation.
-If we scrap subsidies for such dirty and low-value processes, more of these valuable materials will be available for the growing media industry.
+The main competitor for these materials is the combustion of biomass for energy generation.
+Removing subsidies for such dirty and low value processes will make more of these valuable materials available to the growing media industry.

 International agreements are crucial to achieving a peat ban without tilting the playing field